 24 out of 30 patients completed the study.
 Geranium oil treatment brought about a significant reduction in spontaneous and evoked pain.
 Higher the dose better was the pain relief score.

 A few minor adverse events were noted such as lightheadedness, skin rash and burning in the eye due to the facial application.

-6.Myrrh (Commiphora myrrha) and frankincense (Boswellia serrata) oil
+6 and 7.Myrrh (Commiphora myrrha) and frankincense (Boswellia serrata) oil

 Myrrh and frankincense are the most common combination of herbs used for pain relief.
 Myrrh is obtained from Commiphora myrrha or Commiphora mukul while frankincense is obtained from Boswellia carterii or Boswellia serrata.

 These essential oils are extracted from the resins or gum obtained from tree trunks.
 The active compounds in myrrh are guggulsterones, and those of frankincense are called boswellic acids.
 Traditionally the oils are used for pain relief.

 Most of these studies are on animal models and are based on oral administration.
 Further research on the topical use of oils is warranted.

 8.Ginger oil (Zingiber officinale)